-We reserve the right to refuse considering draft publications that do not follow the rules outlined here.
+We reserve the right to reject draft papers outright if they do not keep to these rules.

 Charitable purpose

 HEPI is a registered charity.
 Our output must keep to our charitable objectives, as outlined in HEPI's Articles of Association, which are: